jamie2210/CI_MS1_TBC/README.md

 1. Buttons on index.html hero image

-   - Having tested their position on all devices, I notcied using a margin of a specific px cause them to be out of place on different devices.
+   A. Having tested their position on all devices, I notcied using a margin of a specific px cause them to be out of place on different devices.
 Using an 'rem' unit paired with specific media queries commands instead allows them repsond better ensuring they are in a good posotion on all devices.

     ##### **CSS Edits**
             .hero-btn {